If the thought of paying for vehicle service once or twice a year fills your bank balance with dread, you could consider servicing it yourself.

 You’ll need to have a sufficient level of confidence under the hood, and whether you do it yourself or employ a mechanic, it’s essential your car is serviced frequently to keep yourself and other road users safe as well as ensure the efficient running of your car.

 DIY vehicle maintenance can be a great way to save money and learn skills.
-The cost of materials to replace parts versus the cost of both materials and labor is significantly lower.
+The cost of materials to replace parts versus the cost of both materials and labour is significantly lower.
 However, it is important that you know your limits.
 Sometimes it is necessary to enlist the help of a professional.

 Everything you need to maintain your car and preserve its value in one convenient place

 By getting your car serviced regularly you’re likely to see improved fuel efficiency, better handling, and a smoother running engine.
-It also decreases the likelihood of your car breaking down and helps you avoid severe repair bills, by preventing any issues that may lead to a problem over time.
+It also decreases the likelihood of your car breaking down and helps you avoid severe repair bills by preventing any issues that may lead to a problem over time.
 A full-service history will also help your car maintain its market value should you choose to sell.

 The average age of a car at scrappage is around 14 years, while the average age of vehicles on the road is closer to eight years.